 My mother is cheerful and so am I. The armchair?
 Impossible to tell.
 I remember asking my mother the origin of my first name.
 She told me I was named after the English actor, Ronald Coleman.
-Naturally, he was indecently handsome (my mother preferred him with a mustache), well-mannered, impeccably groomed and statuesque.
+Naturally, he was indecently handsome (my mother preferred him with a moustache), well-mannered, impeccably groomed and statuesque.
 He took care to preserve his looks, of course, and it worked its charm on my mother.
-He often played an autumnal, amused romantic.
+He often played an autumnal and amused romantic.

 Nevertheless, my mother and I spent precious afternoons watching b/w reruns of the film Random Harvest which was released in 1942.
-A part, Ronald Colman played opposite Greer Garson.
-I had never seen such a beautiful woman on film or on the television.
-Everything seemed simple yet fantastical.
-One day I would miraculously encounter Greer Garson, propose marriage, and invite Ronald Coleman to the wedding; much to my mother's delight, of course!
+A part Ronald Colman played opposite Greer Garson.
+I had never seen such a beautiful woman in films or on a television show.
+Everything seemed simple, yet fantastical.
+One day, I would miraculously encounter Greer Garson, propose marriage (she would unbelievably accept), and Ronald Coleman would be invited to our wedding - much to my mother's delight, of course!

 *A recent study, conducted by Doctor Wilkelfield Finkelfukal, on how your name has a profound effect on how serious you may be taken by others is not to be published in the foreseeable future.
 In a statement, the publishers, Donski, Donner, and Kebab, said the Doctor's name was unpronounceable (even by the Doctor, himself), had no appeal, was too long, and - combined with his bumper-pad hips - made promoting the book analogous to flying to the moon in a garbage can.
 If the Doctor, however, is willing to adopt a reasonable pseudonym there remains a chance the book will still hit the shelves: mostly by those foolish enough to buy the book.